GDQuest/website/content/docs/guidelines/best-practices/taking-pictures/index.md

 ## Setting up the Godot interface for consistent images

-We should all have the same interface in Godot to take consistent images:
+We should all have the same interface in Godot to take consistent screenshots:

 - Use the default editor theme.
 - Work with a 1920×1080 resolution.